 This short course introduces both the fundamental concepts and technologies needed to establish transient protein production in mammalian cells.
 This allows for the rapid generation, purification and characterization of milligram-to-gram quantities of secreted or intracellular recombinant proteins for therapeutic, functional and structural studies.
 The course combines instruction and case studies in an interactive environment.

-- Richard Altman, MS, Research Scientist, Molecular Sciences, Alexion Pharmaceuticals
+- Richard Altman, MS, Research Scientist, Discovery Research, Alexion Pharmaceuticals

 *Separate registration required